 Now the content of the /path/to/data directory is accessible via the S3 API and can be found in the mybucket bucket.
 You can see it by opening http://<your-server-ip>:9000/minio in your browser or by configuring any S3 client to use http://<your-server-ip>:9000 endpoint with minio/MySecurePassword as the S3 keys.

 From Flexify.IO's standpoint, MinIO is no different from any other S3-compatible storage.
 To add MinIO to Flexify.IO, simply click Add Storage Account on the Data tab, select Minio from the drop-down list, and specify your MinIO server's IP:port and S3 keys.

 By default MinIO uses HTTP.
 Make sure to remove the "Encrypt transfer with SSL/TLS" checkbox or configure SSL certificates on the MinIO server.

 Now your file/disk storage is added to Flexify.IO, and you can migrate data to Amazon S3 or another cloud storage, or even attach it to the Flexify.IO multi-cloud virtual endpoint.

 Disk storage might be slow.
 Especially in the case of rotational media, such as HDD-based RAID or Google Cloud Storage's standard persistent disks, storage systems may also suffer from high latency.
 Response times might as high as 20 ms, limiting sequential I/O to around 50 IOPS.
 But most storage systems allow many requests to be served in parallel, increasing the cumulative IOPS to thousands.

-Unfortunately, MinIO is when listing objects (each object requires a separate stat system call), and on a high latency rotational media would not be able to list more than ~50 objects/second.
+Unfortunately, MinIO is not taking advantage of parallelism when listing objects (each object requires a separate stat system call), and on a high latency rotational media would not be able to list more than ~50 objects/second.
 This could limit the total throughput of the migration in case your objects are relatively small in size.